CreativeInquiry/terrapattern-website/content/references_projects.md

 Trevi, Alexander. "[Atomic Gardens](http://pruned.blogspot.com/2011/04/atomic-gardens.html)". *Pruned.blogspot.com.* 4/20/2011.
 Accessed 5/14/2016.

 Venkataramanan, Madhumita. "[Space archaeologist discovers lost cities with satellite imagery](http://www.wired.co.uk/magazine/archive/2014/12/start/scanning-the-past)". *Wired.co.uk*, Wired Media, 11/14/2014.
 Accessed 5/15/2016.

----
-# Technical Bibliography

-*The following research projects and open-source codebases are specifically concerned with the application of 'deep-learning' techniques to satellite imagery.
-Several of these projects employ OpenStreetMap labels as training data, as we do.*

-[Learning to Detect Roads in High-Resolution Aerial Images](http://www.cs.toronto.edu/~fritz/absps/road_detection.pdf) by Volodymyr Mnih and Geoffrey E. Hinton (2010), a seminal paper in the application of machine learning to the problem of making assertions about satellite imagery.

-[Machine Learning for Aerial Image Labeling](https://www.cs.toronto.edu/~vmnih/docs/Mnih_Volodymyr_PhD_Thesis.pdf), Volodymyr Mnih's 2013 doctoral thesis from the University of Toronto, under the advisement of Geoff Hinton.

-[Humanitarian Mapping with Deep Learning](https://github.com/larsroemheld/OSM-HOT-ConvNet) by Stanford graduate student, Lars Roemheld (2016).
-Like the *Terrapattern* project, this project uses OpenStreetMap (OSM) to help train a neural net, in order to help support map creation in the developing world.

-[OSM-Crosswalk-Detection](https://github.com/geometalab/OSM-Crosswalk-Detection) by Marcel Huber (2015).
-Developed at the University of Applied Sciences Rapperswil, this project again trains deep learning models with OSM labels to locate Swiss crosswalks.

-[DeepOSM](https://github.com/trailbehind/DeepOSM) (2016), by Andrew L. Johnson, trains a neural network with OSM labels and infrared images from the U.S. National Agriculture Imagery Program (NAIP), in order to detect unmapped hiking trails.